WWFK: History

 WNMR went back on air for a short amount of time as "107.1 The Fixx" with a rhythmic contemporary format.
 Due to disagreements with the owner, the station went off air.
 "The Fixx" continued as an Internet radio station.
 While WNMR was off the air, 107.1 WRFK, a classic hits station in Barre, could be heard in the Champlain Valley.
 By August 2014, the station was back on the air and stunting with polka music.
 A teaser ad stated that 107.1 would be the new home for "The Barrel".
 WNMR subsequently broadcast a country music format as "Kickin' Country 107.1".

 The station changed its call sign to WBKM on March 15, 2016.
 The change came after Radioactive leased the station to Music Guild International, a Vermont corporation, which programmed an adult album alternative format, after having operated WBKM as an Internet radio station since 2008.

 The station changed its call sign again on September 16, 2017, to WWWF.
 During this period, the station had an adult hits format branded "What The FM", playing a variety of pop hits from classic rock, contemporary rock music, oldies and dance music.

 On September 1, 2018, the call sign was changed to WPLA.
 On October 15, 2018, WPLA changed its format from adult hits to active rock, branded as "107.1 WPLA, Plattsburgh Rocks"; by this point, operations of the station had been taken over by A&J Radio.
 A&J Radio and Border Media merged to form Loud Media on May 6, 2020; on May 25, 2020, the combined company changed WPLA's format to classic hits and its nickname to "107.1 Lake FM".

 On June 26, 2020, operations of WPLA were taken over by Great Eastern Radio, and the station returned to a rock format in a simulcast with Great Eastern-owned WRFK.
 The station changed its call sign to WWFK on July 1, 2020.
+The station's city of license changed to Plattsburgh West on December 4, 2020.
 Initially programming the station under an LMA, Great Eastern Radio filed to purchase the station for $75,000 in February 2021.
-The station's city of license changed to Plattsburgh West on December 4, 2020.
+The purchase was consummated on May 4, 2021.